Phil Moore, teenage Seattle jazz-piano prodigy, makes his KXA radio debut on June 7, 1935.

 Moore's Legacy

 It can be noted that Phil Moore's path southward to Hollywood and the "Big Time" was a trailblazing one that would be followed later by other African American musicians from the Seattle scene.
-Among them: pianist, singer, and eventual "Father of Soul," Ray Charles; bandleader, songwriter, record producer, and discoverer of Little Richard and Sam Cooke, Robert "Bumps" Blackwell (1918-1985); and musician, composer, arranger, and superstar record producer Quincy Jones (b.
-1933).
+Among them: pianist, singer, and eventual "Father of Soul," Ray Charles; bandleader, songwriter, record producer, and discoverer of Little Richard and Sam Cooke, Robert "Bumps" Blackwell (1918-1985); and musician, composer, arranger, and record producer Quincy Jones (1933-2024).

 Moore's positive reputation as a teacher of singing and performance stagecraft led to ever-more opportunities to help groom, coach -- and compose for or record -- many aspiring musicians, singers, and actors (along with a few veteran entertainers) including former Les Hite sideman Louis Armstrong, Pearl Bailey, LaVern Baker, Shirley Bassey, Diahann Carroll, Perry Como, Billy Daniels, Ava Gardner, Judy Garland, Joni James, Johnny Mathis, Marilyn Monroe, Jane Russell, Bobby Short, and Julie Wilson -- and later Aretha Franklin, Lou Rawls, Tom Jones, and Motown's Supremes.